- Home

 Colostomy

-A type of stoma made from an opening in the colon (part of the large bowel).
+A type of stoma made from the colon.

 Ileostomy

-A type of stoma made from an opening in the ileum (part of the small bowel).
+A type of stoma made from the ileum.

 View the Cancer Council NSW editorial policy.